 What are you working on?

-Choose a favorite player.
-Tell us why you dig them.
+Choose a favorite shot from another player.
+Tell us why you dig it.

 Every time I ask a Timeout subject to answer this question, they moan and groan.
 “Don’t make us pick just one!” they whine.
 Now I get it.
 Whine.

 Looking at Lea Vervoort’s Grandpa makes me remember what it felt like to be young and at the same time, anticipate what it feels like to be old.
 I’m 43 and I often want to fly away.
 In 40 years, I’m hoping for wings.

 Axel Hermann’s Project on the Moon WIP is an education.
 Not only is he showing me how he’s working, he’s made an effort to explain in his comments.
 I love when you all do this.

 When I started working for Dribbble, I never expected to feel part of the community, but I do.
 I’m lucky because my two jobs, writing about you and helping you coordinate Meetups, allow me to interact with you in a positive way.
 You all are really nice to me, and a lot of you crack me up.
 (Making me laugh is the fastest way to my heart.)

 Most recently, I had a great time working with Keith Frankel, Richie Stewart, and Kirk Wallace on Creative Mornings Boston.
 Kirk’s recent participation in a Meetup Playoff, during which he printed out his Dribbble avatar and taped it to the Analog Playoff form, made me laugh.
 Here is Kirk, as imagined by Kirk, for a talk by Kirk, with slides by Kirk.